-NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master's Degrees, which is in the Academic Information for Master's Degree Students section of this catalog.
+NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master's Degrees (p.
+130) section of this catalog.

 The degree of study must be declared at the time of application.
 Students in the general MPH or MPH - EH take 48 semester hours of course work.
-The MPH/MPA and MPH/HMS joint degrees require that students complete 68 hours of course work.
+The MPH/MPA joint degree requires that stduents complete 66 hours of course work.
+The MPH/HMS joint degree requires that students complete 68 hours of course work.
 The professional MPH requires students to complete 36 semester hours of course work.

-Required Core Courses for all MPH Degrees (28 Hrs.)
+Required Core Courses for all MPH Degrees